 - passionflower extract- passionflower calms the nervous system.
 Get it here.

 - valerian root capsules- valerian relaxes the muscles and calms the nerves.
-It is a very stinky herb, so I choose capsules vs an extract.
+It is a very stinky herb, so you may prefer capsules vs an extract.
 Get them here.

 Or learn to make your own herbal sleep remedy here.